harihaysrun/sisc-vue/README.md

 ### Use cases:
 1. Add new product
 2. Search products
-3. Add comment
+3. Add comment or review
-4. Create, Read, Update and Delete listings and comments
+4. Update and Delete listings and comments

 ### Test Cases